Note on “AI“

 Why not?

-Reasons for not using AI in content creation, in no particular order:
+There are many reasons for not using AI in my content creation.

 - writing helps me think.
 Writing itself is the point, not the output.
 Output alone has no value and is unnecessary.